wg-osr/walkerga.github.io/_posts/2020-11-13-transmigration.md

 ---
 D: Sigil

-Prepared canopic jars and paraphernalia must be available, loaded with organs and marked by your Sigil before the casting of this spell.
+Prepared canopic jars and paraphernalia must be available, loaded with the organs of a person slain in the last [dice] days, and marked by your Sigil before the casting of this spell.

-Using the remains, a ritual of three days and three nights may then be performed that slowly gathers a new body around the soul still contained a brains and viscera as fresh as [dice] days.
+Using the remains, a ritual of three days and three nights may then be performed that slowly gathers a new body around the soul still contained in the brains and viscera.

-This new body should be determined randomly.
 There is [dice] chance out of 4 that the knowledge, self, and memories of the slain person are preserved.

 If your Sigil would be to disapear, the new body would quickly start to rot.